intsystems/DataMetaMap/PLAN.md

 - **Evaluation Metrics Definition**
   Define quantitative metrics to evaluate embedding quality and similarity measurement accuracy.

+  Description (done by Stepanov Ilya):
+    - Define cosine similarity, Euclidean distance and kernel-based distance as core metrics to evaluate geometric separability and structural relationships between dataset embeddings in the latent space
+    - Define Maximum Mean Discrepancy (MMD) metric as described in the original paper
+    - Ensure that all embedding methods and baselines will be evaluate using all metrics so that comparison across methods is consistent and reproducible

 - **Planning and Specifications**
   Define technical specifications and success criteria based on research findings and data availability.